 The tablao can be reached via bus or subway.
 Patrons may also bike over if they wish.

-The venue has a capacity of 180.
+The venue has a capacity of 180 seats.

 Children under the age of 4 are not permitted at this venue.